-From that time on the power of Rome over the abbey increased, which also had financial difficulties, and the authority of the abbey started to diminish.
-The wars of Religion further reduced the importance of the abbey.
+From that time on the power of Rome over the abbey increased, and theabbey also had financial difficulties, and the authority of the abbey started to diminish.
+The Wars of Religion further reduced the importance of the abbey.

 After the revolution the abbey grounds and furnishings were sold and the demolition of the abbey started and a great deal of the original large roman style church no longer exists.
 As a result it is the sense of history that you get from a visit to Cluny Abbey that almost as important as the place itself, attractive as it is.